lokalise/node-lokalise-api/README.md

 Detailed documentation can be found at [lokalise.github.io/node-lokalise-api](https://lokalise.github.io/node-lokalise-api/).

-You can also check [this repo containing some usage examples](https://github.com/bodrovis-learning/Lokalise-APIv2-Samples).
+You can also check [this repo containing some usage examples](https://github.com/bodrovis-learning/Lokalise-APIv2-Samples) and [this blog post with explanations](https://lokalise.com/blog/lokalise-apiv2-in-practice).

 ## License